Judo Bank

-Judo Bank is an Australian bank focused on small and medium-sized enterprise lending but also offers a range of personal term deposit products to consumers.
+Judo Bank is an Australian neobank focused on small and medium-sized enterprise lending but also offers a range of personal term deposit products to consumers.

+As of January 2020, Judo Bank had lent $1B to Australian businesses and another $1B in digital retail term deposits.

 History

+Foundation 2016-2019
-Judo was founded with an initial seed investment from an Australian consortium of family offices, led by businessman Geoff Lord.

-Followed by Australia's largest raising of capital for 2018, Judo Capital launched in March 2018, raising more than $140 million from Australian and international investors, coordinated by Ironbridge Capital.
+Judo was founded in 2016 with an initial seed investment from an Australian consortium of family offices, led by businessman Geoff Lord.
+It did a capital raising in 2018, the largest in Australia at that time, and launched as Judo Capital, raising more than $140 million from Australian and international investors, coordinated by Ironbridge Capital.

-Former National Australia Bank executives – including co-founders Joseph Healy, David Hornery, Tim Alexander, Chris Bayliss and Jacqui Colwell – serve on the board.

-Ironbridge Capital, Canadian pension fund manager OPTrust, Myer Family Investments, Abu Dhabi Capital Group, Zhong Yi Investment and Credit Suisse Asset Management, Cambooya, Inception Asset Management, Esson and CH Warman Group own shares in Judo Capital.
+At this time a number of global investors bought shares in the bank, these included Ironbridge Capital, Canadian pension fund manager OPTrust, Myer Family Investments, Abu Dhabi Capital Group, Zhong Yi Investment and Credit Suisse Asset Management, Cambooya, Inception Asset Management, Esson and CH Warman Group.

-Former Australian Treasury Secretary John Fraser joined the board of Judo Capital, alongside former Federal Small Business Minister Bruce Billson.

-In November 2018, Credit Suisse increased their interest in Judo with a $350 million debt facility. followed by a $100 million facility from Goldman Sachs in April 2019.
+That same year, former Australian Treasury Secretary John Fraser joined the board alongside former Federal Small Business Minister Bruce Billson.
+Credit Suisse increased their interest in Judo with a $350 million debt facility.
+This was followed by a $100 million facility from Goldman Sachs in April 2019.

+Licensing 2019

 In April 2019, The Australian Prudential Regulation Authority announced it had granted Judo Bank Pty Ltd a licence to operate as an authorised deposit-taking institution (ADI) without restriction following its application in May 2018.
-As part of the license grant, the business changed its name from Judo Capital to Judo Bank.
+As part of the licence grant, the business changed its name from Judo Capital to Judo Bank.

-In June 2019, Judo Bank closed series B round with $345 million in firm commitments and an unnamed institution granted an extension of a few weeks to complete due diligence, with total expected to exceed $400m.